 Of course you can also explore and enjoy Saint Augustine on your own.
 There aren’t a ton of city-managed parking lots, but for sure there are enough to consider parking downtown convenient.
 Below you’ll find a map of the best parking in Saint Augustine.
 You should be able to pay using a credit/debit card at any time.
 Should you be parking after 5pm, most parking is free, so double check any parking signs.

-We’ve spent so much time on Florida’s Historic Coast that we love it like our second home.
+We’ve spent so much time on Florida’s Historic Coast both before we lived here and now everyday, that we love it and thoroughly enjoy people coming to explore our home.
 If you have ANY QUESTIONS about anything we covered here or that we skipped over, please leave a comment or send us a note.
 We’re happy to help you plan your Saint Augustine vacation and make it as memorable as possible!

 And if you’d like to pin this for when you’re planning your Florida’s Historic Coast trip…